1. What’s your story? Where are you from?

 11. Now, tell us a little more about you as a person: what is your favourite food?

 I LOVE pizza.
 Pizza for president.
-If I had to choose between sweet or salt snacks I would definitely go for salt (Parmesan cheese would be my favourite).
+If I had to choose between sweet or salty snacks I would definitely go for salt (Parmesan cheese would be my favourite).
 Besides that I am also a sucker for Turkish and Surinam food, wake me up in the middle of the night for that cuisine.
 And I love food not only for the taste but food connects.. did you ever see people fighting with their mouth full?

 12. Favourite book?